acornprover/acornprover.org/docs/getting-started.md

 This is the signature for a theorem.
 The theorem is named `hello_world`.
 You don't have to give theorems names, because the AI can usually figure out what theorem you need without names.
 But it can help you organize your code.

-The `(a: Nat, b: Nat)` part indicates that this theorem is about two natural numbers, which we're calling `a` and `b` for the duration of the proof.
+The `(a: Nat, b: Nat)` part indicates that this theorem is about two natural numbers, which we're calling `a` and `b`, each with the `Nat` type, for the duration of the proof.

 ```acorn
 a < b -> a != b